Eight dead as police helicopter crashes into Scottish pub

 The helicopter crew - two police officers and the civilian pilot - were among the dead and the others were discovered inside the wreckage of the building, Chief Constable of Police Scotland Stephen House told reporters.
 He said 14 others remained in hospital with serious injuries.

-The 12-metre (40 foot) helicopter - a twin-engine Eurocopter EC135 T2, made by a subsidiary of EADS - spiraled into the pub in the center of Glasgow, destroying part of the roof.
+The 12-metre (40 foot) helicopter - a twin-engine Eurocopter EC135 T2, made by a subsidiary of EADS - spiralled into the pub in the centre of Glasgow, destroying part of the roof.

 The mangled wreckage remained embedded in the middle of the building as the search continued through Saturday.